luop0812/HPRC_IntroHPC/_episodes/15-resources.md

 ```
 {: .output}

-You can use `bhist -l job_id` to view the job resource usage received from LSF log files.
+You can use `bhist -l job_id` to view the job resource usage retrieved from LSF log files.

 ## Do not run jobs on the login nodes